Deranged (2012 film): Plot

 Given this information, Jae-pil calls Jae-hyuk, and the two go to the storage the researcher admitted to having kept away the rest of the drugs.
 When Jae-hyuk finally is about to get a hold of the medicine, someone locks the door to the storage and sets the building on fire.
 The two survive, but the researcher who had been giving Jae-pil the information is murdered by a mysterious man (who later turns out to be the researcher to claim that Windazole worked), and all of the drugs burn down.
 Jae-pil then finds out that the murdered researcher had actually been the head of the research team and was a close friend to the CEO.
 Jae-pil learns that the other researchers had already run away overseas and that the head of the team was just staying behind to see how things panned out.
 Thus, the entire plan was premeditated and taken out by the CEO and the researchers from the beginning.
 Meanwhile, the CEO suggests that the government buy the company in its entirety, which would then allow them to find out the drug's composition and make more of it for the rapidly increasing number of patients.
 The price the CEO offers is completely unreasonable at 5 billion won and most government officials are against the idea, but the Prime Minister says there is no other option and is about to sign the contract.
 In the nick of time, he is informed of the whole scam and the CEO is arrested.
 Jae-hyuk is in despair when he suddenly realizes, based on his knowledge of chemistry, that as long as he is able to create a drug with the same active ingredient as Windazole, he should be able to treat his family—he does not necessarily need Windazole itself.
 Other people join in on the plan and pharmaceutical companies hastily create an effective drug that treats everyone.

-The movie ends with Jae-hyuk and is family spending time at an amusement park.
+The movie ends with Jae-hyuk and his family spending time at an amusement park.
 Jae-hyuk suggests the family go on vacation overseas all together, preferably to a place with many drugstores.
 His wife laughs and asks if Jae-hyuk is worried that there might be Yeongasi in other countries as well.
 Jae-hyuk smiles but suddenly freezes and whips around as the film suddenly transitions to a scene with a dead body floating in New York Harbor.